-What to Submit Supported File Types Number of Files Response Additional Information Min Мах Length Part B: Observation Notes and Work Samples 14 For observation notes: .doc; .docx; .odt; .pdf For written work samples: .doc; .docx; .odt; .pdf For audio work samples: flv, asf, wmv, qt, mov, mpg, avi, mp3, wav, mp4, wma For video work samples: flv, asf, qt, mov, mpg, mpeg, avi, wmv, mp4, m4v 4 4 Observation Notes: No more than 2 pages per focus child Written Work Samples: No page limit Video/Audio Work Samples: No more than 5 minutes per focus child Submit 2 files for each focus child: one for the observation notes and one for the work sample.
+What to Supported File Min # Max # Response Additional Information Submit Types of Files of Files Length Part B: Observation Notes and Work Samples For observation notes: .doc; .docx; .odt; .pdf For written work samples: .doc; .docx; .odt; .pdf For audio work samples: asf, wmv, qt, mov, mpg, avi, mp3, wav, mp4, wma For video work samples: asf, qt, mov, mpg, mpeg, avi, wmv, mp4, m4v 4 4 Observation Notes: No more than 2 pages per focus child Written Work Samples: No page limit Video/Audio Work Samples: No more than 5 minutes per focus child Submit 2 files for each focus child: one for the observation notes and one for the work sample.
 OBSERVATION NOTES: When naming each observation notes file, include the focus child number (e.g., "Notes_Child_1.doc").
 On the observations notes, make sure you indicate the focus child by number (e.g., "Focus Child 1 Notes") and refer to them accordingly in the Assessment Commentary.
 WORK SAMPLES: Use correction fluid, tape, or a felt-tip marker to mask or remove children's names, your name, and the name of the school before copying/scanning any written work samples.
 If the children's writing is illegible, write a transcription directly on the work sample.
 On each work sample, make sure you indicate the focus child by number (e.g., "Focus Child 1 Work Sample") and refer to them accordingly in the Assessment Commentary.
 If more than one focus child appears in a video or audio work sample, upload the same work sample separately for each focus child who is seen/heard and label appropriately.
 Describe how to recognize each of the focus children in the clip and provide the label associated with the clip in prompt 1e of the Assessment Commentary.
 When naming each work sample file, include the focus child number.
-If you submit evidence of learning, a student work sample, or feedback as a video or audio clip and comments made by you or your focus child(ren) cannot be clearly heard, do one of the following: 1) attach a transcription of the inaudible comments (no more than 2 additional pages) to the end of the Assessment Commentary; 2) embed quotes with time-stamp references in the commentary response; or 3) insert captions in the video (captions for this purpose will be considered permissible editing).
+If you submit evidence of learning, a student work sample, or feedback as a video or audio clip and comments made by you or your focus child(ren) cannot be clearly heard, do one of the following: 1) attach a transcription of the inaudible commentary: 2) embed quotes with time-stamp references in the commentary response; or 3) insert captions in the video (captions for this purpose will be considered permissible editing).

-14 Video file size requirements: The target file size is 200-300 MB or less.
+&lt;sup>14 Video file size requirements: The target file size is 200-300 MB or less.
 The Pearson ePortfolio System file size limit is 500 MB.
 Please note that each integrated platform provider portfolio system may have additional constraints or requirements regarding video formats and file sizes.
 You may need to use video tools to compress or transcode your video into smaller file sizes to facilitate uploading of the video.
 Refer to Recommended Video Formats and Settings on www.edtpa.com for the current requirements.